questionlp/podcast-bot/README.md

 ## Bluesky

-For Bluesky accounts, the application currently only supports using app passwords.
+For Bluesky accounts, the application currently only supports using app passwords along with generated session strings/tokens.
+The support for session strings is in early experimental stages and it is **not** recommeded for use in production.

 ### App Password